-We asked our social media followers to send in some plastic surgery related questions for myself and staff, and they came up with really great ones!
+We asked our social media followers to send in some cosmetic surgery questions for myself and staff, and they came up with really great ones!
 Keep reading to get answers to FAQs from the Stallworth Facial Plastics community.

-What is the most challenging procedure to perform?
+What is the most challenging cosmetic surgery to perform?

 Rhinoplasty – without question.
 This is not my opinion alone, but rather the consensus among thousands of surgeons that have spent entire careers trying to master this surgery.
 Every nose is different.
 There are a multitude of factors including age, gender, ethnicity, genetics, previous trauma or surgery that all impact the form and function of a nose.
 Taking all of these into consideration, along with a patient’s goals, I strive to deliver a tailor made surgical outcome for every patient.
 Along with the challenge of the surgery itself, though, is the challenge that it takes a long time for a nose to heal – realistically 1-2 years.
 As a surgery is performed, I have to anticipate these changes in the future and work to prevent complications and account for the healing process to create the end result both the patient and I desire.
 It is truly the most challenging . . . but also the most rewarding!